announcement-icon

 By increasing the search density and optimizing query distribution, Grepsr was able to surface hidden, less-prominent POIs that would otherwise remain buried under popular listings.
 This gave the consulting partner a balanced dataset that reflected not only major chains but also the unique, local outlets critical for FMCG distribution strategy.

-C. Scaling Infrastructure at Enterprise Speed
+C. Scaling infrastructure at enterprise speed

 To handle the surge in data requests across global cities, Grepsr scaled its platform aggressively:

-• Proxies: Expanded from ~250 to 1,700 proxies, with the majority dedicated.
+• Proxies: Expanded from ~250 to 1,700 i.e., 580% increase.

-• Servers/Pods: Increased from 5,000 to 14,000 pods allocated just for this project.
+• Servers/Pods: Increased from 5,000 to 14,000 or 2.8X pods allocated just for this project.

 • Caching: Optimized I/O latency from 90ms to single-digit milliseconds, reducing cost while drastically improving throughput.